-Prior to launching his coaching practice, Dr. Kraushaar spent eight years as a staff psychologist with the Student Health Services at Washington University in St. Louis Missouri.
-Before settling in St. Louis, he worked with children, adolescents, individuals, couples, and families in a group psychological practice in Northwest Arkansas.
+Prior to launching the 21 day hugging movement, Stone spent eight years as a staff psychologist with the Student Health Services at Washington University in St. Louis, Missouri.
+Before settling in St. Louis, he worked with children, adolescents, individuals, couples, and families in a group psychological practice.

-Dr. Kraushaar graduated Summa Cum Laude from the University of Denver with his BS degree and earned his master’s degree and a doctorate in clinical psychology at the University of Denver.
-His dissertation explored how effectively a heterosexual therapist can provide therapy for male couples.
+Dr. Kraushaar graduated Summa Cum Laude from the University of Denver with his B.S. degree and also earned his master’s and doctoral degrees in clinical psychology at the University of Denver.
+His doctoral dissertation explored how effectively a heterosexual therapist can provide therapy for male couples.
 His American Psychological Association (APA)-approved psychology internship was at the UCSB Student Health Services at the University of California-Santa Barbara.
 He completed his post-doctoral work at Yale student health services.

 Most recently he was excited to be invited to speak as a hugging expert at the 32nd annual National Hugging Day event at Agape Spiritual Center in Los Angeles.
 He was honored as a founding member of The Hug Alliance http://www.thehugalliance.net/ to be a part of bringing together people of over 40 different nationalities and leading them in the world’s largest 21 second hug.

 Stone has also been pleased to be able to present his views on the power of hugging in the United States and Europe.
 He welcomes the opportunity to speak about the impact of longer hugs, going on 21 day hugging journeys and living in ((the space of a hug)).